-"Will I ever be free from the doubts that resulted from our
+"Will I ever be free from the worries that resulted from our loss?"

-"Are my living children paying the price of our past loss due to my / our insecurities?"
+"Are my living children paying the price of our past loss due to my insecurities?"

 If so, you are not alone!

-parents struggle with these questions for years without connecting to a sense of calm capability in their parenting.
+Many parents struggle with these questions for years without connecting to a sense of calm capability in their parenting.